 5.2.3 SDL to FDD switch

 For the SDL to FDD switch, the switching gap ends at end of slot on “switch from” carrier (SDL).
-The timing advance must also be accounted for; Figure 5.2.3-1 shows the case where the switch is assumed to occur before the start of the time advanced UL.
-The figure illustrates the applicable transient periods, switching period (35 140 𝜇s according to UE capability), and the applicability of ON and OFF power requirements.
+The timing advance must also be accounted for; Figure 5.2.3-1 illustrates this for all applicable switching periods (35 , 70μs, and 140 𝜇s according to UE capability), by placing the switching period X before the start of the time advanced UL.
+The applicability of ON and OFF power requirements is also shown.

 Figure 5.2.3-1: SDL to FDD switch with the switch occurring before the start of the UL slot.

-The time mask could be devised such that the switching period occurs before the first symbol of the UL slot of the switched-to FDD carrier, this to avoid dropping symbols on the UL that starts TTA before the first symbol of the FDD DL slot.
+The time mask shall be devised such that the switching period occurs always before the transient period of the UL slot of the switched-to FDD carrier, this to avoid dropping symbols on the UL that starts TTA before the first symbol of the FDD DL slot.
 Notwithstanding, the switching gap on the SDL carrier must be at least

-Actual switching gap length > Tswitch + TTA + MRTD + SDL trailing transient period + FDD UL leading transient period
+Actual switching gap length > Tswitch + TTA + MRTD + + FDD UL leading transient period

 with account of the SDL received at maximum RTD of a [CPlength/TAE].
 The worst case is when the SDL is traling the Pcell DL as shown in the figure.

+In the live network operation, timing advance for a UE in a cell is variable.
+It is the network task to adjust the length of the switching gap by [LBCA-SwitchingGap-Duration-SCelltoPCell] so that the UL transient period is not overlapping with switching period X.

 << end change 1 >>